 You already know you can order a jersey and get free two-day shipping with Amazon Prime, but what you may not know is that you can actually watch games with Amazon Prime Video.
 The sports streaming service is free for Prime members but costs $8.99 a month on its own.
 The actual sports streaming consists mainly of Thursday Night Football, but there are a few other sports too.
 You can watch WNBA games, and Yankees fans local to New York can watch certain games.

 Though not robust on its own, you can add other premium channels to your Amazon Prime Video subscription, like NBA League Pass or SHOWTIME.
 The on-demand library is also impressive, with sports shows like “All or Nothing.”
 This service is best suited for sports fans that already have Prime and get the limited sports offerings for free.

 |Replays No PPV fees|

 If you’ve heard of DAZN, then you’re probably a boxing or MMA fan.
 The sports streaming service caters to those fanbases, but there are also bar sports like cricket and darts.
-For $13 a month and no focus on mainstream sports, it may seem expensive.
+For $19.99 per month and no focus on mainstream sports, it may seem expensive.
 However, to MMA and boxing fans, the absence of typical PPV fees makes the streaming service well worth it.

 |International soccer||Pricey for options|